 Living with HIV doesn't prevent you from having a child safely through surrogacy.
 It's possible to have a baby as an HIV+ man through the SPAR program and surrogacy through Circle Surrogacy.

-For gay intended parents, the surrogacy process can feel complex: the need for an egg donor and a gestational surrogate, the surrogacy laws for LGBTQ+ community, finding a surrogacy agency and an IVF clinic.
+For intended parents, the surrogacy process can feel complex: the need for an egg donor and a gestational surrogate, the surrogacy laws for LGBTQIA+ community, finding a surrogacy agency and an IVF clinic.
 There are many milestones throughout your journey, and working with an agency can help you navigate the events throughout your journey so that you can focus on the most important thing: preparing for the arrival of your baby!

 1. Research, research, research!
 Learn all there is to know about surrogacy.

 2. Write down what's important to you in a surrogacy journey.
 What type of surrogate/intended parent relationship are you looking for?
 What level of surrogacy support do you want throughout your journey?

 3. Make a list of agencies that fit your criteria, and reach out.
 Finding an agency that "feels right" is important!